Paul Hugh Emmett: Early life

 Paul Hugh Emmett was born on September 22, 1900, in Portland, Oregon to John Hugh Emmett (1864-1943) and Lavina Hutchins (1870-1941).
 Emmett's father was a railroad engineer.
 For a year in his early childhood, Emmett's family lived in a rail car while his mother worked as a cook for the rail company.
 Emmett attended Washington High School where he excelled in language and mathematics classes.
 Among his acquaintances in high school was Linus Pauling, future two-time Nobel Prize winner.
 Emmett had a fear of public speaking, so he enrolled in the debate team in both high school and college to gain proficiency.
 His first high school science classes, physics and chemistry, were taken during his senior year of high school.
 Emmett's senior year chemistry teacher, William Green, is said to have inspired him to pursue a career in chemistry.
 Later in life, Emmett expressed that perhaps high schools are "simply not flexible enough for the people in the genius class."

 In 1918, Emmett began his studies in chemical engineering at Oregon State University.
-He was a member of the Phi Kappa Tau fraternity.
 After completing his bachelor's degree in 1922, Emmett pursued his PhD in physical chemistry at the California Institute of Technology under Arthur F. Benton.
 At the time, the California Institute of Technology was paying PhD students nearly double what other programs were offering, making the university an enticing choice for Emmett.